tldr-pages/tldr/pages/common/ncmpcpp.md

 # ncmpcpp

-> ncmpcpp is a command line music player.
+> Ncmpcpp is a command line music player.

 - Connects to a music player daemon on a given host and port: